Georgia Housing Market Vitality

 Georgia Metro Housing Markets

 Georgia is comprised of fifteen metro housing markets that account for nearly 82% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Peach State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Georgia’s state economy is specialized in Pro Bus svcs, Other svcs, and Construction.
 Mining, Edu Health svcs, and Manufacturing industry sectors are less important to the state economy compared to the national economy.